cisagov/findcdn/README.md

   - Organizes all domains into a "pot".
   - `Chef` will use the CDN Detection library to obtain all CDNs for each domain.
-  - `Chef` then runs analysis to set the boolean `frontable` value if it detects a domain is frontable and returns the list of domains back to the runner file.
+  - `Chef` then runs analysis to set the boolean has_cdn value if it detects a domain is has a CDN then returns the list of domains back to the runner file.
 - CDN Detection.
   - Will scrape data from: